+The Chief of Police made promotion decisions based on his own subjective criteria and observations, and a jury found that one of those criteria was the race and gender of the candidate.
 The City evaluated the Chief on "his ability to foster diversity" in the workforce.
 The jury found for the plaintiffs, and the City appealed.
+123